![]() |

 Gavin Hazen — Automated Electrochemistry

-Department of Chemistry BA in Chemistry from Carleton College, 2023 gshazen[at]illinois.edu Gavin grew up in Gilbert, Arizona where he developed his love for science competing in his local robotics team in high school.
+Department of Chemistry BA in Chemistry from Carleton College, 2023 gshazen2[at]illinois.edu Gavin grew up in Gilbert, Arizona where he developed his love for science competing in his local robotics team in high school.
 He then attended Carleton College where he conducted two years of research on cheap photocatalyst creation by evaporative and electrodeposition techniques in the lab of Steven Drew.
 Additionally, he interned at Lawrence Berkeley National Laboratory working in scientific communications and at a startup company where he researched novel microemulsion creation and uptake methods, resulting in multiple patent applications.
 Now he is excited to join the JRL lab to further expand his research knowledge in electrochemistry and instrumentation.
 When he is not in the lab, he enjoys listening to music, playing video games, working out, and climbing.
-Distinctions: Springborn Fellowship (2023), Bertin Fellowship (2023) |
+Distinctions: NDSEG Fellow (2025), NSF Graduate Research Fellow (2025), Springborn Fellowship (2023), Bertin Fellowship (2023) |

 ![]() |